-Scrum Master is the retrospective facilitator who is accountable for understanding the roles of each member and remove difficulties to deliver the product goals and deliverables.
+Scrum Master is the retrospective facilitator accountable for understanding the roles and responsibilities of the Agile development team.
+A Scrum Master is also responsible for removing difficulties in delivering the product goals and deliverables.
 The scrum master differs from the traditional project leader in terms of people management responsibilities.
 The Scrum Master is the enforcer of the rules of Scrum, chairs key meetings, and challenges the team to improve.
 Scrum master should have a toolbox of possible retrospective exercises and should be able to pick the most effective one given the situation at hand.
 Some of the techniques to do retrospectives are asking questions, state your feelings with 1 word, 5 times why (Root Causes) or asking why, solution focused/strengths and retrospective of retrospectives.

 It is insane to do same things and expecting different results.
 Problem solving approach and subsequently delivering more value to your customers, requires change in the way of working.
 That is why agile promotes the usage of retrospectives to help teams to solve problems and improve themselves.